yvnvii/trait2snp/README.md

 Comparison with forward (conventional) OR
 $$OR=P(Trait∣SNP)/P(\overline{Trait}∣SNP)P(Trait∣\overline{SNP})/P(\overline{Trait}∣\overline{SNP})\text{OR} = \frac{P(\text{Trait} \mid \text{SNP}) / P(\overline{\text{Trait}} \mid \text{SNP})}{P(\text{Trait} \mid \overline{\text{SNP}}) / P(\overline{\text{Trait}} \mid \ \text{SNP})}$$

+### Multi-Trait Inference (P(SNP|traitA and traitB))
+1. When you know joint prevalence of two trait
+- Use joint distribution and then do simulation
+2. When you do not know joint prevalence of two trait
+- Suppose P(A and B) under each correlation coefficient $r$ (r_min < r < r_max)
+- Sensitivity analysis

+In multi-trait reverse inference, estimating the conditional probability of carrying a SNP given the presence of multiple traits requires knowledge of the joint trait prevalence, P(A∩B).
+However, joint prevalence is often unavailable in summary-level data.

+To address this, we assume a range of plausible correlation coefficients r between traits and use a bivariate Bernoulli approximation to estimate joint prevalence:
+P(A \cap B) \approx P(A)P(B) + r\sqrt{P(A)(1 - P(A))P(B)(1 - P(B))}
+By sweeping r∈[r_min,r_max], we generate a bounded range for the inferred probability P(SNP∣A∩B).
+This provides a robust estimate even in the absence of precise phenotypic correlation data.

+This approach not only adds transparency but also enhances the applicability of the pRR framework in real-world settings where genotypic data is scarce and phenotypic correlation is uncertain.

 # Validation Strategy